All Polly Functionality

 - Events can have types like a Protest or a Picnic, etc

-- Track your prop library
+- Track your asset / prop library

 - Motions -- Motions are decisions that need to be voted on to reach consensus.